vnck/vnck.github.io/_posts/2021-08-18-visualising-sg-anti-vax-communities.md

     <figcaption>Word co-occurrence network of community A</figcaption>
 </figure>

-Within community A, there are 3 prominent clusters.
+Within community A, there are 3 clusters, though no particular keyword was observed to anchor the conversation.
 The first cluster (green) pertains to medical information such as information on vaccines and the covid virus.
 The second cluster (pink) pertains to community actions, including advice, personal opinions, and requests.
 The third cluster (blue) pertains to news and media, including geopolitical topics.

 <figure>
     <img src="../assets/posts/2021-08-18-visualising-sg-anti-vax-communities/word_network_B.png"/>